 The lodge is one of only two in the UNESCO-protected iSimangaliso Wetland Park, so you really feel like you're staying in an untouched natural wilderness.
 Between December and February, turtles come to lay their eggs along the coastline, and the forest behind the lodge attracts a variety of bird species.

 I also like Thonga because the lodge is part-owned by the local communities.
-Much of its profits go towards funding local amenities, such as schools, and many of the staff come from the local village.
+Much of its profits go toward funding local amenities, such as schools, and many of the staff come from the local village.

 I recommend staying here at the end of your trip, flying to Richard's Bay, where you can travel by 4x4 to the lodge.

 Best time to go on honeymoon in South Africa

 South Africa's vast size means the climate differs depending on where you are.
 The best time to visit the Cape region is during the summer (November to March), when the weather is hot and dry.
 This is the wet season for northern areas such as Kruger National Park, which is best visited between March and October.
 For whale watching, visit between May and October.